insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Lightspeed/2021-12-15-Lightspeed.md

         identifier: lightspeedconnector
 ---

+Lightspeed offers a cloud-based e-commerce solution that allows users to manage in-store and online inventory, view all customer information, have a single view of customers and analyze multi-channel sales data from one system.
+Lightspeed also provides functionality for customizable checkout, upsell and cross-sell features, related product recommendations, promotions and custom pricing for single items or groups of items and customer product reviews.

 Application configuration is an integral activity prior to the process of integration.
-If your chosen application is Salesforce, credentials need to be provided for validating the agent.
+You need to configure the agent by providing the `API Path`, `Client ID`, `Client Secret`, `Redirect URL`, `Auth URL` and `Access Token URL`.
 Here you will find the detailed description on how to configure the agents for the application of Lightspeed, Troubleshooting issues and the attributes and action.

-Lightspeed, is a REST Application which supports [OAUTH 2.0 authentication](/connectors/OAuth2.0/).
-The Adapter of the application Lightspeed, provides the leverage to communicate and adapt with the AEC Portal.
 This section provides you the detailed process of validating the credential of the application Lightspeed.

 # Pre-requisites for Lightspeed Configuration

 1. You need to have valid credentials of the portal.
 2. You need to [choose the Lightspeed](/getting%20started/configurations/#process-of-choosing-app) Application from the APP section.
 3. [Create a connection](/getting%20started/configurations-for-integration/#configuring-connector-while-creating-connection)with Lightspeed.